-We appreciate that getting on top of housework can sometimes be difficult even on a normal day!
+We appreciate that getting on top of housework can sometimes be difficult, even on a normal day!
 You might therefore want to get some of the big jobs out of the way before your surgery.
 For example, you may like to do the laundry, take the bins out and do a big grocery shop on the day before your procedure.
-This will hopefully relieve any stress you may have about doing chores on the first few days of your recovery.
+Hopefully, this will relieve any stress you may have about doing chores on the first few days of your recovery.

 Your surgeon may also ask you to wear a headband after surgery.
-If you usually need to wear glasses, it might be a good idea to buy contact lenses which you can use until you are able to take this headband off.
+If you usually need to wear glasses, it might be a good idea to buy contact lenses that you can use until you can take this headband off.

 Children & pets

-You should try to take it easy for the first couple of days of your recover.
-You may therefore like to ask your friends or family to help you look after any children or pets during this time.
+You should try to take it easy for the first couple of days of your recovery.
+Therefore, you may like to ask your friends or family to help you look after any children or pets during this time.

 For safety reasons, you will be unable to drive yourself home after your surgery.
-It is therefore important to arrange for a family member or friend to collect you from the clinic or hospital you are having your procedure in.
+Therefore, it is important to arrange for a family member or friend to collect you from the clinic or hospital where you have your procedure.

 Smoking, alcohol, drugs & diet

-It is vital that you follow all of the instructions your surgeon gives you on:
+It is vital you follow all of the instructions your surgeon gives you on:

 - Drinking alcohol

 - Taking medications, vitamins and supplements